Kimo Leopoldo

 Kimo Leopoldo (born January 4, 1968), is an American retired mixed martial artist and actor.
 He made his MMA debut at UFC 3 in 1994, losing to Royce Gracie by submission.
 A professional from 1994 until 2011, he also competed in the PRIDE Fighting Championships, Cage Rage, and the World Fighting Alliance.

-He was credited with a black belt in taekwondo in his Ultimate Fighting Championship debut at UFC 3.
+He dubted Ultimate Fighting Championship at UFC 3 in 1994, where he faced two-time tournament champion Royce Gracie in the opening round and lost by submission.
+Despite the defeat, Leopoldo's size and wrestling made him one of Gracie's toughest opponents in the early UFC tournaments, and Gracie was unable to continue in the tournament after their bout.
+Leopoldo became a prominent figure in the early era of mixed martial arts, competing against several of the sport's best-known fighters.
+He fought Ken Shamrock for the UFC Superfight Championship at UFC 8, defeated Kazushi Sakuraba on his MMA debut, drew with Dan Severn in the inaugural PRIDE event Pride 1, and later defeated Tank Abbott by submission at UFC 43.
+He also competed in K-1, where he faced Bob Sapp in a highly publicized heavyweight bout.
+He also ventured into Japanese shoot-style professional wrestling, appearing for UWF International (UWFi) against Yoshihiro Takayama in 1996.

 Background

 Leopoldo was born in Munich to an American father of Irish and Polynesian descent and a German mother of Jewish descent.
 Four months after he was born his family moved to Hawaii.
 Leopoldo was a natural athlete growing up, playing football and wrestling; he also had an interest in surfing.
 Leopoldo was a dominant wrestler at Waianae High School and played on the team that won the Hawaii High School Athletic Association Championship.
 Leopoldo was also a very talented middle linebacker in football, and attended the University of Washington on a partial athletic scholarship, but he was unprepared for college, and returned to Hawaii shortly after.

 In Huntington Beach, California, he sought to renew his career in football.
 Going under the name "Kim Leopold" he quickly became an NJCAA All-American and gained interest from many Division I colleges.
 However, he tore both of his ACLs, and his success only lasted until the middle of his sophomore year.
 Depressed and with seemingly no future, he met Joe Son and turned to mixed martial arts after studying films of fights including UFC 1, among other fights featuring Royce Gracie, who Leopoldo would later make his debut against.